fontsizefive/rocketacademy.co/pages/faq.md

 1. [Coding Basics](https://www.rocketacademy.co/courses/basics) is currently free for all interested students.
 [Apply now](https://www.rocketacademy.co/apply-now)!

-2. [Coding Bootcamp](https://www.rocketacademy.co/courses/bootcamp) tuition is payable upfront or in six instalments due at the start of each month of the course.
+2. [Software Engineering Bootcamp](https://www.rocketacademy.co/courses/bootcamp) tuition is payable upfront or in six instalments due at the start of each month of the course.
 We plan to offer a deferred payment option for Singaporeans that will be more expensive than upfront or during-course instalments.
 If this is of interest to you, please let us know when you apply!<br><br><br>

 <br><br><br>